freignat91/agrid/README.md

 - Docker 1.12.3 min should be installed
 - clone this project
 - execute `make install` to build the agrid command line executable
-- execute `make build` to create a image freignat91/agrid:latest
+- execute `make build` to create a image freignat91/agrid:latest, if needed, or docker pull freignat/agrid:latest from dockerhub
 - start the service: `make start` to create a service agrid using 3 nodes (update Makafile or execute directly the "docker service create" command to change the number of nodes or orher parameters)

 for instance with 5 nodes, using a publish port 30103 and network aNetwork